sardinaa/Image-editor/MASK_EDITING_GUIDE.md

 - **RGB Curves**: Apply custom tone curves only to the masked region
 - All curve adjustments (Red, Green, Blue channels) respect the mask

-### Step 4: Switch Between Masks
+### Step 4: Switch Between Masks and Global Editing
-- Select different masks from the list to edit different regions
+- **Mask-to-Mask**: Select different masks from the list to edit different regions
-- The "Edit Selected Mask Only" mode will automatically switch to the newly selected mask
-- You can disable mask editing by unchecking the checkbox to return to global editing
+- **Mask to Global**: Deselect all masks or disable the "Masks" checkbox
+- **Global to Mask**: Enable the "Masks" checkbox and select a mask from the list
+- All parameter changes are automatically preserved when switching between modes

 ## Features